Maguire three off lead in second women's major of year

 |-5 L-A Pace (SA); -4 R Yin (Chn), X Lin (Chn), B Henderson (Can); -3 W Meechi (Tha)

-|Selected others:-2 L Maguire (Ire); Level M Reid (Eng); +1 G Dryburgh (Sco), C Thomas (Eng);+2 S Meadow (NI); +4 J Ewart (Eng), L Davies (Eng); +5 B Law (Eng); +8 C Hull (Eng), G Hall (Eng)
+|Selected others: -2 L Maguire (Ire); Level M Reid (Eng); +1 G Dryburgh (Sco), C Thomas (Eng); +2 S Meadow (NI); +4 J Ewart (Eng), L Davies (Eng); +5 B Law (Eng); +8 C Hull (Eng), G Hall (Eng)

 |Full leaderboard